 Schedule, syllabus and examination date

-After the completion of the course the students shall:
+After the completion of this course you will:

-- Be able to understand the interplay between classical and quantum mechanical phenomena and how microscopic/atomic processes operating between many atoms/molecules create the typical properties of functional materials.
+- be able to understand the interplay between classical and quantum mechanical phenomena and expand on how atomic processes operates between many atoms/molecules to create the typical properties of functional materials

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 10 credits overlap with FYS9430 – Condensed Matter Physics II

 2 hours of lectures every week in the autumn term.